-A fully convertible currency, or freely convertible currency, doesn't have any government restrictions on trading the currency for another currency.
+A fully convertible currency, or freely convertible currency, is a currency that doesn't have any government restrictions on currency exchange.
 Obvious examples of fully convertible currencies are the US dollar and the Euro.
 In total, there are around 17 fully convertible currencies.
-There is no precise, straightforward definition of what classifies as a freely convertible currency because it varies across institutions.
+There is no precise, straightforward definition of what constitutes as a freely convertible currency.
+Different institutions have varying criteria.

 Advantages of freely convertible currencies

-The good thing about freely convertible currencies is that they are very inexpensive to buy and sell.
-If your bank is charging you 3-4% in spread costs spread costs (the difference in buy and sell rate), then you can find plenty of specialist brokers which will easily undercut that by at least 50% if not lower, depending on the size of money you want to convert and send.
+Freely convertible currencies are good news, in that they are very inexpensive to buy and sell.
+If your bank is charging you 4% in spread costs (the difference between the buy and sell rates), you can easily find a specialized broker who will undercut that by at least 50%.

-Every year, the IMF has Article IV negotiations with central banks and governments around the world to conclude, based on Article VIII, whether the currency is convertible or not.
-To make things more complex, some currencies may be deregulated by the central bank and considered convertible by the IMF, but no global banking institutions want to get involved with it (e.g. the Columbian peso).
+Every year, the IMF engages in Article IV negotiations with central banks and governments around the world to determine, based on Article VIII, whether the currency is convertible or not.
+In addition to that, some currencies may be deregulated by the central bank and guaranteed convertible by the IMF, yet no global banking institutions will want to get involved with it (e.g. the Columbian peso).

 Freely convertible currency list

-This is not a canonical list, since various institutions have different definitions of fully convertible currency
+This is not a canonical list, since various institutions have different definitions of a fully convertible currency

 Restrictions on currency exchange

-A non-deliverable forward (NDF) contract on non-convertible currencies can be used to be able to reduce currency volatility risk for currencies that can't be traded.
+A non-deliverable forward (NDF) contract on non-convertible currencies can be used to attempt to mitigate the currency's volatility risk.

 List of non-convertible currencies with an NDF market